scottmcallister/scottmcallister.github.io/_posts/2016-06-30-custom-authentication-in-meteor.md

 </pre>

 The "target" div is where we will be rendering our app's React components.
-Lets try rendering a component right now.
-Rename `client/main.js` to `client/main.jsx` and replace all of the file's code with this:
+Let's try rendering a component right now.

+Rename `client/main.js` to `client/main.jsx` and
+replace all of the file's code with this:

 <div class="code-description">